dgaydukov/cert-aws/sa/files/sa.md

 ###### Managed Blockchain
 Blockchain network - peer-to-peer network running a decentralized blockchain framework.
 When you create blockchain you choose type (hyperledger/etherium) and version and create first member.
 Other members can be added later by voting process.
-Blockchain active as long as at least 1 member there, as long as this is the case nobody, even creator can delete blockchain.
+Blockchain active as long as at least 1 member there, as long as this is the case nobody, even creator can't delete blockchain.
+There are 2 types of members:
+* same account - just send invitation
-Aws account and creator don't own network.
+* other aws account - create network invitation for another account Aws account and creator don't own network.
 For any changes there should be voting process between all network members.
 Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
 Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
 Port depends on blockcahin framework you are using.